I write about energy efficiency and lighting in the home. I try to make my articles both humorous and informative.

 The garage is one of the few places where incandescent light bulbs still reign—specifically, those installed for garage door opener lighting.
 The garage door opener is a poor base for a light bulb with its significant vibrating.
 In addition to the vibrating peril, garage door opener lights are not generally on for very long at a time.
 This frequent on/off cycle puts the light bulb at further risk of doom!

 Rough Service Light Bulbs (or Safety Bulbs) Get the Job Done

-The current best light bulb for this application is actually an incandescent.
-Rough service incandescent light bulbs (these light bulbs are best equipped to do battle with garage door opener fixtures), as the name implies, are designed to withstand the rigors of frequent power cycling and vibration.
+The current best light bulb for this application is actually an incandescent bulb.
+Rough service incandescent light bulbs (the best equipped to do battle with garage door opener fixtures), as the name implies, are designed to withstand the rigors of frequent power cycling and vibration.
 Rough service light bulbs are also sometimes known as "safety light bulbs."

 A safety light bulb is covered with a coating of silicone, which makes it far more difficult to break.
 If a safety bulb does break, there is no scattering of glass, as the silicone serves as a sort of container which the broken shards of glass cannot easily escape.
 In addition to these benefits, they are often long-lasting, estimated at at least 10,000 hours of use.